faridfarahmand/SSU/MicroController/MPLABX/C_Programming/UART/PIC18-Tutorials-main/UART via USB/readme.md

 ![Step 7](images/step7.png)

 # Step 8.
 Monitoring the COM ports
 Using PuTTY or another serial console program you can now receive communications from a programmed board.
 If you don't have PuTTY download Tera Term.
-[Download Tera Term from here:] (https://en.softonic.com/download/tera-term/windows/post-download)
+[Download Tera Term from here:](https://en.softonic.com/download/tera-term/windows/post-download).
+It is Also possible to use online serial terminals such as  https://serial.huhn.me/.

 ![Step 8](images/fin.png)